RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 had been no attack and these battleships had been available to confront the

-Japanese navy in the opening months of the war, would the outcome would likely
+Japanese navy in the opening months of the war, would the outcome likely have

-have been significantly altered?
+been significantly different?
 I suspect they would not, which suggests that

 if these ships would have made little difference in early months of the war